Skip to content

 <FogoSessionProvider />

-component sets up the React app to be able to use Fogo Sessions, and adds the necessary context and modal components for creating, interacting with, and managing an app session.
+The <FogoSessionProvider /> component sets up the React app to be able to use Fogo Sessions, and adds the necessary context and modal components for creating, interacting with, and managing an app session.

 The component takes the following props:

-, but in lower environments, it allows you to override the domain in the intent message so you can create sessions for your production contracts.endpoint
+• domain: Fogo Sessions includes a mapping indicating which domains are allowed to access which contracts.
+This prop should be undefined if NODE_ENV === 'production', but in lower environments, it allows you to override the domain in the intent message so you can create sessions for your production contracts.

-: An object or map that maps token mints to requested amounts.
+• defaultRequestedLimits: An object or map that maps token mints to requested amounts.
 When establishing the session, if you aren't passing a specific set of requested limits in the button or callback that requests establishing the session, then these are the limits that the user will be asked to approve the app to access.

 <SessionButton />

-component adds a button to the page which enables users to connect to the app using Fogo Sessions.
+The <SessionButton /> component adds a button to the page which enables users to connect to the app using Fogo Sessions.
 When connected, the button opens a panel that allows users to see and interact with their wallet balances, and to manage, extend, or clear the session.

 The component accepts the following props:

-when clicking this button, then you can pass the limits you want to request here.
+• requestedLimits: if you want to prompt users for trading limits that differ from defaultRequestedLimits when clicking this button, then you can pass the limits you want to request here.

 useSession()